Nylia-in-C/2023-01_Team8/README.md

 Each lecture is represented by a coloured block; matching colours denote lectures of the same course.
 &nbsp;
 To view a different week, click on the left and right arrow navigation buttons above the schedule.
 &nbsp;
-To view a different classroom, select it from the dropdown menu below the *Create Schedule button*. <!CHANGE IF NECESSARY>
-&nbsp;
 Note: The Full-Stack Development program has its own <!INSERT TO FINISH THIS POINT ONCE FS IMPLEMENTED>
 &nbsp;